rogtang/imbibe-app-client/NOTES.md

 - CocktailItem is the info component that is used in Dashboard and CocktailDetail

 FIXES:
-- center cocktail images
+FIXED - center cocktail images
 - remove space under each drink in Dashboard
   - add headings/text without rendering in Dashboard (i.e. category, ingredients)
     - need to create a new component for that?
+- how to handle search with no results
-- when a drink is added or edited, it does not appear on the page unless you refresh the page
+FIXED - when a drink is added or edited, it does not appear on the page unless you refresh the page
     - connected to serializePost in API server?